openforis/sepal-doc/docs/source/cli/ofgt.rst

 -   :code:`−4n` = Describes the pixel connectivity .
 Default is :code:`−8n`.
 -   :code:`−automin` = Use automatically computed minimum distance threshold -
 -   :code:`−region` = Use "Segmentation with directed trees" −method for initial segmentation
--   :code:`−th` theshold = give a user defined threshold value for abovementioned initial segmentation
+-   :code:`−th` threshold = give a user defined threshold value for above mentioned initial segmentation
 -   :code:`−ttest` = use t−value based merging criteria

 .. note::

-    If :code:`-4n` is indicated, the neighbourhood is reduced to consider only top, bottom, left and right pixels.
+    If :code:`-4n` is indicated, the neighborhood is reduced to consider only top, bottom, left and right pixels.

 Additional Options upon Execution